wakatime/wakatime-blog/posts/23-break-your-shackles-developer.md

 3. Now the final step.
 Set up the [Slack integration](https://wakatime.com/integrations/slack).
 ![Integrate with Slack](https://wakatime.com/static/img/blog/slack-integration.png "Integrate with Slack")

 You're all set!
 You will receive your first broadcast as soon as you make a commit.
-Once your team-mates follow the same instructions, you all will be ready to enjoy a free life.
-Enjoy!
+Once your team-mates follow the same instructions, you all will be ready to enjoy a free life!

 ![Beach life!](https://wakatime.com/static/img/blog/beach-working.jpg "Beach life!")